 What is required of the nominee during the application process?

-A three-part essay written by the nominee, of no more than 750 words, describing what was accomplished, the ethical reasoning that led to this action, and how these actions involved ethical leadership.
+The nominee must write a three-part essay of no more than 750 words describing what was accomplished, the ethical reasoning that led to this action, and how these actions involved ethical leadership.
 The nominee can find the editable essay form here.
-In order to understand the Rock Ethics Institute’s conception of ethical leadership we encourage students to view our Ethical Leadership Education module.

 Ask a Question